ClintonEziamaka/BusLive-App/README.md

 # BusLive-App
+UI/UX Design.
 A project about suggested changes to the UI design and User Experience of the "Winnipeg Bus Live" Application.